aleksandr-m/gitflow-maven-plugin/README.md

 Note that although `${project.version}` can be used, any changes to version introduced by this goal won't be reflected in a commit message for this goal (see Custom properties).

 Commit messages can be prefixed by using `commitMessagePrefix` parameter.
+Leading or trailing whitespaces can be preserved by using `xml:space="preserve"` attribute e.g. `<commitMessagePrefix xml:space="preserve">[gitflow] </commitMessagePrefix>`.

 ### Custom properties in commit messages